liusynevolab/CHYRON-entropycalc/README.md

 For each unique sequence, divide the count by the sum of all counts to give p.

 Then calculate p*LOG(p,2) for each sequence.
-The sum of this value for all sequences is the Shannon entropy.
+The sum of this value for all sequences, multiplied by -1, is the Shannon entropy.